defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 - Evaluate finality times or block distribution for advanced protocols.
 - Explore how L2 or cross-chain solutions integrate at the node level.

-With the EVM, the blockchain, and the network under your belt, the next step is to examine **the standards**—EIPs and ERCs—that unify development practices and enable new functionalities across the Ethereum ecosystem.
+With the EVM, the blockchain, and the network under your belt, the next step is to examine **the standards**, EIPs and ERCs, that unify development practices and enable new functionalities across the Ethereum ecosystem.

 ## The EIPs